shilingwang/textParser/README.md

 mode 0: histone grammar as X + Y + Z

-mode "mapName": parsing protein information
+mode "mapName": parsing protein/drugs/disease informatio.n

 # How to build the map
 You need to build your own map to parse the information you want.